KrijnvanderBurg/krijnvanrooijen.nl/_posts/2025-03-04-Idempotency-the-missing-data-engineering-principle.md

 Designing your data pipelines for idempotency and self-healing ensures they are fault-tolerant, self-recovering, and optimized for growth.
 If your pipelines can’t recover on their own, you’re building a house of cards.
 Make it self-healing.
 Make it idempotent.
 Or be ready to spend your nights debugging broken data.

-Part 1: Why Idempotency Matters – The Case for Self-Healing Pipelines

-(Current article, with minor refinements for introduction to the series)

     The pain of non-idempotent data pipelines.
     How failure manifests in real-world ingestion pipelines.
     The core concept of idempotency in data engineering.
     Introduction to self-healing mechanisms.

-Part 2: Designing an Idempotent Ingestion Layer

     Best practices for storing raw data before processing.
     Versioning and partitioning strategies to ensure re-runs are clean.
     How to use Delta Lake, Iceberg, or Hudi for reliable ingestion.
     Example implementation with Spark/Delta.

-Part 5: Event-Driven Pipelines for Self-Healing

     Using event triggers instead of cron-based scheduling.
     How Kafka or cloud-native event buses can enable automatic reprocessing.